CopernicaMarketingSoftware/Documentation/SMTPeter/warming-up-ip-address.md

 You can never warm up an IP fast.
 That is just insane.
 At SMTPeter we suggest two approaches:

-#### The safe approach
+#### 1. The safe approach
 Estimate your total monthly email volume and divide that number by 30.
 Then, spread your sending evenly over the first 30 days, based on that calculation.

 __Example:__ If you want to send 180,000 emails a month, start off by sending 6,000 emails per day over the first month.

-#### The 'Living on the Edge' approach
+#### 2. The 'Living on the Edge' approach
 Estimate your total monthly email volume and divide that number by 15.
-Then, spread your sending evenly over the first 30 days, based on that calculation.
+Then, spread your sending evenly over the first 15 days instead of 30, based on that calculation.

 __Example:__ if you want to send 180,000 emails/ month, start off by sending 12,000 per day over the first 15 days.
 If your experience throttling (deferred emails), slow down a bit.